Planning considerations for tax, liquidity, charitable, and estate planning strategies

 Potential income tax increases

-Many observers expect that income tax rates will increase in the coming years.
+Some observers expect that income tax rates will increase in the coming years.
 Your tax advisors can help you review your options, such as whether it makes sense to do a Roth conversion of your Traditional IRA or even to accelerate rather than postpone recognition of income.
-A review of your specific financial situation might reveal tax savings opportunities.
+A review of your financial situation might reveal tax savings opportunities.

 Potential for increased federal tax audits